Relative genus bounds in indefinite four-manifolds: Relative Donald-Vafaee obstructions

 { {\ref{thm:DV}} \begin{theorem} Let $K \subset S^3$ be an $H$-slice knot in a closed spin 4-manifold $X$, and let $W$ be a spin 2-handlebody with $\de W = S^3_0(K)$.
 If $b_2(X) + b_2(W) \neq 1, 3, 23$, then

 \end{theorem} }

 \begin{proof} The proof is analogous to \cite{DonaldVafaee}.
-A neighborhood of the slice disk $\Sigma$ in $\Xo$ together with the removed $\intB$ gives an embedding of $X_0(K)$, the trace of the $0$-surgery on $K$, inside $X$.
-Thus, we have a splitting $X = X_0(K) \cup V$.
+A neighborhood of the slice disk $\Delta$ in $\Xo$ together with the removed $\intB$ gives an embedding of $X_0(m(K))$, the trace of the $0$-surgery on the mirror $m(K)$, inside $X$.
+Note that $\del X_0(m(K)) = -S^3_0(K)$ and we have a splitting $X = X_0(m(K)) \cup V$.
 The manifold $V$ is spin (by restricting the spin structure on $X$).
 We will show in the next paragraph that the map

 is surjective, which implies that both spin structures on $S^3_0(K)$ extend to $V$.